benjbuch/octo_waffle/README.md

 install.packages("data.table")
 ```

 _Note to macOS users:_ To use `data.table`’s parallel processing capability, you will need a version of OpenMP to be installed on your machine.
-They should follow the instructions on [https://github.com/Rdatatable/data.table/wiki/Installation/](https://github.com/Rdatatable/data.table/wiki/Installation#openmp-enabled-compiler-for-mac).
+Consider following the instructions on [https://github.com/Rdatatable/data.table/](https://github.com/Rdatatable/data.table/wiki/Installation#openmp-enabled-compiler-for-mac).

 ## Syllabus